juanpc2018/Batman-Arkham-Asylum-Game-of-the-Year-Edition-GOTY-Linux/README.md

 intel Z790 i3-12100 CPU is Twice faster in 32-Bit vs. AMD 7600x + X670E, using Rebirth 338 v2.1 Benchmark,</br>
 Server boards have more PCIe lanes, but CPU's are slower, GPU's improve with faster CPU. </br>

-maybe a P400 with full size bracket, can be used as 2nd GPU + GTX 1050Ti. </br>
+a P400 with full size bracket, can be used as 2nd GPU + GTX 1050Ti. </br>
 problem of gamer boards & CPU's using 2x GPU's is that have very little PCIe lanes [20 vs 24](https://www.cpu-monkey.com/en/compare_cpu-intel_core_i3_12100-vs-amd_ryzen_5_7600x) each GPU has 16x PCIe v3 = 32, </br>
 some boards halve 8+8 PCIe lanes, others keep 16x + 4x </br>
 problem is the M.2 NVMe PCIe x4 v5 </br>